kanishk-jain-01/kanishk-jain-01/README.md

 ### ScioScribe: AI Agents That Help You Plan, Execute, and Analyze Experiments

+ScioScribe is an AI-powered research co-pilot that revolutionizes scientific experiment design and data analysis through sophisticated multi-agent AI systems built with LangGraph and OpenAI GPT-4.
+The platform features three specialized agent teams that collaborate to guide researchers through experiment planning, conversational data cleaning, and automated visualization generation using a modern React/TypeScript frontend and FastAPI backend.
+The system implements human-in-the-loop workflows with real-time WebSocket communication, CSV versioning with AI change tracking, and an intelligent conversation interface that processes natural language queries into actionable data transformations.
+ScioScribe streamlines the entire research lifecycle from hypothesis formulation to publication-ready visualizations, empowering researchers to focus on insights rather than tedious data manipulation tasks.

 ### GymMentorAI: Track and Visualize Your Workout Data With AI